organisciak/dissertation/document/2_crowdsourcing.md

 ## Crowdsourcing in the Wild

 There is a great deal of crowdsourcing "in the wild", including notable successes and failures.
-The successful projects are particularly worth looking at for clues as to what distinguishes them in the face of less successful or failed site.
+The successful projects are particularly worth looking at for clues as to what distinguishes them in the face of less successful or failed sites.
 Below is a selection of projects that have lasted.
 This small list is chosen in a somewhat arbitrary manner but in the service of a few points.